- Does the library close for inclement weather?

 Museum Passes – 3 days

 Who do I call about an overdue item?

 Please call the Circulation Department at 518-810-0319 for assistance with overdue items.

 Non-Returned materials – Replacement cost plus a processing fee per item

 MAXIMUM late fee is $5.00 PER ITEM.
 An additional processing fee may be imposed on excessively overdue materials.

 Can I renew books without having to bring them to the library?

-Yes, this can be done over the phone, as long as the item is not overdue, and no one has placed it on reserve.
-You may do this by calling the library at 458-9274.
-You can also renew materials via our online catalog (select “login”, in the upper right corner, and enter your library card number and pin).
+Yes, this can be done by calling 518-458-9274, as long as the item is not overdue and no one has placed it on reserve.
+You can also renew materials via our ONLINE CATALOG .

 Can I leave my children at the library?